miguelhd/gear-case-finder/PROGRESS.md

 - Fixed TypeScript array initialization error in admin/scrapers.tsx that was causing Vercel deployment failure
 - Resolved GraphQL API 405 error by properly implementing Apollo Server for Vercel's serverless environment
 - Implemented comprehensive logging and error handling for better debugging in production
+- Fixed vercel.json JSON parsing error by removing invalid comment line that was preventing deployment